diogoaurelio/schedoscopeWiki/Schedoscope-HTTP-API.md

   force the given views into the materialized state.
 No transformation is performed, and all the views' transformation timestamps and checksums are set to current.

 **Returns**

+A record consisting of an overview of the views being materialized summarized according to the view status prior to materialization and the list of views being materialized with their individual status.

      {
        "overview": {